aquasecurity/tracee/docs/tutorials/setup-development-machine-with-vagrant.md

   datastore standby nodes: none
 ```

-There's also the [kubectl] command installed to communicate with the cluster:
+There's also the [kubectl] command installed and configured to communicate with the cluster:

 ```
 vagrant@ubuntu-impish:/vagrant$ kubectl get nodes -o wide